M0i9/Chrome-Extension/Quote Extention/README.md

 # Quotes-Chrome-Extension
-on every click it will generate new quote
+On every click it will generate new quote using (TypeFit API)
  1. Fetch api
  2. convert response(data) to json
  3. random index to get random quote everytime user tap on extension